gaolongsen/WAM7_UR5e_Control/README.md

 ### Install Mujoco, Anaconda, Cuda, Mujoco_py on your Ubuntu 20.04 system

-*This part is only for our lab member tutorial.* We assume you know how to do that and all setup have been finished on your own PC.
+*This part is **only** for our lab member tutorial.* We assume you know how to do that and all setups have been finished on your own PC.